02 - Type of privilege

 It merits emphasis that professional secrecy is limited to those cases where the lawyer is acting in the capacity of a lawyer and not, for example, as a board member of a company, or as the trustee of a bankruptcy.

-Finally, professional conduct rules of the Belgian bar prescribe that correspondence between Belgian lawyers is, as a general rule, also confidential and cannot be used as evidence in court proceedings.
-However, this confidentiality is restricted to relations between lawyers and is not related to professional secrecy, except when the information exchanged between lawyers is in itself privileged.
+Finally, professional conduct rules of the Belgian bar prescribe that correspondence between Belgian lawyers is, as a general rule, also confidential and cannot be used as evidence in court proceedings, except with the Chairman of the Bar's prior authorization.